HirthikBalaji/control_windows_from_google_assistant/README.md

 afterward install dropbox client on your machine and login with your ifttt account

-and run the # pip install -r reqirements.txt # in cloned repo in command prompt then run the main.py your google assistant will now ask your pc to do some basic works
+and run the # pip install -r reqirements.txt # in cloned repo in command prompt edit the main file in line 27 replace SIMPLE with your username then run the main.py your google assistant will now ask your pc to do some basic works